 The program also works with adolescent patients age 14 and older at Children’s of Alabama, to begin preparing them for adult health care.
 This preparation is designed to help patients and their families set health priorities, establish goals, and become more independent.
 We are committed to assisting with this transfer process, and we work with patients to help them develop the skills needed to take responsibility for their own health when they become adults.
 This includes learning how to make appointments, get medications from the pharmacy, build independence, and much more.
 The program also works with adolescent patients and their families to help determine when to transfer to adult care, which usually is age 18-21.

 In the state of Alabama, youths legally become adults at age 19, and at that point we cannot discuss the patient’s personal health information with family members without his/her consent.
 However, we understand and respect that many young adult patients choose to continue involving their families in health care decisions.
 If the patient’s condition prevents him/her from making health care decisions, we encourage parents/caregivers to consider options for supported decision-making (i.e. guardianship) prior to the patient turning 19.
 We will discuss this in detail during your clinic visit.

-If your child is 18 or older and ready for the STEP program, please call 205.801.7474 to request a clinic appointment with Dr. Carlie Stein Somerville.
+If your child is 18 or older and ready for the STEP program, please call 205.801.7474 or click here to fill out an online form to request a clinic appointment with Dr. Carlie Stein Somerville or Dr. Madeline Eckenrode.

 The STEP Program works with patients who have serious health conditions that in the past often shortened their lifespans, such as cystic fibrosis, spina bifida, and sickle cell disease.
 Thanks to advances in treatment, many such patients are now living well into adulthood.
 These advances created a need for services such as the STEP Program, which helps transition patients into adult care and manage their medical conditions.